hollodk/fraudguard/README.md

 FraudGuard Example
 ==================

-- Start by creating an account at tools.snorestopper.eu/fraudguard/web
+- Start by creating an account at https://tools.snorestopper.eu/fraudguard/web
-- Add an API key
+- Add an API key in FraudGuard
-- Add key in src/AppBundle/Controller/DefaultController.php
+- Add key in app/config/parameters.yml

 Tests
 -----